julianeon/cronos/README.md

 This [tx query](https://github.com/julianeon/cronos-graph/blob/main/graph_query.js) returns data about a single transaction based on its transaction hash.

-Note: my focus has been on cronos, not cronos-graph.
+Note: my focus has been on cronos (this repo), not cronos-graph.
 The latter has not been updated to return information about the new entities.

 ## Endpoints